webdriverio/appium-boilerplate/README.md

 ### BrowserStack

 This boilerplate provides a setup for testing with BrowserStack.
-Please check the [BrowserStack](./config/browserstack)-folder to see the setup for iOS and Android.
+Please check the [BrowserStack](./config/browserstack) folder to see the setup for iOS and Android.

-Make sure you install the latest version of the `@wdio/browserstack-service` with
+Make sure you install the latest version of the `@wdio/browserstack-service` with:

 ```shell
 npm install --save-dev @wdio/browserstack-service
 ```

-There are 2 scripts that can be used, see the [`package.json`](./package.json), to execute the tests in the cloud:
+There are 2 scripts that can be used.
+See the [`package.json`](./package.json) to execute the tests in the cloud:

 ```sh
 # For iOS